markfrodriguez/markfrodriguez/content/post/2017/0413-hugo-setup/hugo-setup.md

 ## Checking Content

 Execute, the line below to start a local server that serves up the site.
+Note, the command must be executed from the directory where the root of the site exists.

 ```
 hugo server --theme=blackburn --buildDrafts